Ruggles station: Renovations

+First phase

 A number of smaller projects in the Urban Ring corridor have been approved; among them was adding a second commuter rail platform to serve Track 2 at Ruggles, thus allowing all commuter rail trains to stop there.
 Until 2021, about 30% of inbound commuter rail trains bypassed the station, as reaching the platform required crossing over to Track 1 or Track 3.
 The MBTA began consideration of a second platform in 1993, just six years after Ruggles opened.
 A preliminary study in 2008 recommended a full-length 800-foot platform located entirely east of the busway bridge.

 The MBTA began holding public meetings in 2012.
 By this time, plans called for the new platform to be located next to the existing platform.
 It was to be split in two sections connected by a short pedestrian tunnel under the busway bridge; the gap would be short enough to allow all doors on a train to still open onto the platform.
 In September 2014, the MBTA received a $20 million TIGER grant for the project, which is estimated to cost $30 million in total.
 Besides the new platform, work would include lighting and security upgrades, elevator improvements, and rehabilitation of the deteriorated northern half of the existing platform, which was blocked off from use.

 By March 2016, the project was at 90% design and expected to reach 100% design by mid-2016, when it would be advertised for bidding.
 Construction was set to begin in late 2016 and last through 2018.
 In December 2016, the MBTA Fiscal and Management Control Board approved a $1.6 million expansion of the project scope to include reconstruction of the lower busway, elevator replacements, additional station entrances, an additional busway elevator, and other accessibility improvements.
 Bidding took place in May and June 2017; on June 26, the Board approved a $19.7 million construction contract (lower than the $22 million projected cost).

 A groundbreaking ceremony for the project, which was expected to cost $38.5 million in total, was held on August 22, 2017.
 Construction was then planned to last from 2017 to 2019.
 Reconstruction of the lower busway began in April 2018.
 Replacement of the first two of four station elevators (the Orange Line platform elevator and the Forsyth Street elevator) began on November 12, 2019.
 The Orange Line elevator was completed on March 1, 2021, with the commuter rail platform elevator then closing for replacement.
 The new commuter rail platform opened on April 5, 2021 – in connection with new schedules that had all trains stopping at Ruggles – with the new busway elevator opening the same week.
 The Forsyth Street elevator reopened on May 11, 2021.
 The Commuter Rail elevator ultimately reopened on December 6, 2021, with the remainder of the project including the rebuilt busway elevator completed later that month.